zenustech/zeno/BUILD.md

 Please replace the `C:/Qt/Qt5.14.2` by your custom Qt install location.
 And make sure you use `/` instead of `\\`, since CMake doesn't recognize `\\`.

 > The `--config Release` argument is **only required on Windows**, thank to the fact that MSBuild is a multi-config generator.
+> If you are using Visual Studio as an IDE, you must select the `Release` configuration in the UI combobox (it is `x64-Debug` by default).
-> If you use `-DCMAKE_BUILD_TYPE=Debug` in the *configure* phase, then you should also `--config Debug` in the *build* phase.
+> If you wanna debug and used `-DCMAKE_BUILD_TYPE=Debug` in the *configure* phase, then you should also `--config Debug` in the *build* phase.

 > Also, Windows doesn't support `--parallel` argument, which means MSBuild is a single-threaded build system, you have to wait.
-If you really want parallel build on Windows, you have to install [Ninja](https://github.com/ninja-build/ninja/releases), and use `cmake -G Ninja -B build -DQt5_DIR=...` in the first step instead.
+If you really want parallel build on Windows, you have to install [Ninja](https://github.com/ninja-build/ninja/releases), and use `cmake -G Ninja -B build` in the first step instead.

 > If the second command (`cmake --build build --config Release`) failed with `cannot find compiler 'cc1.exe'`: Please open the `build/zeno.sln` with Visual Studio, select `Release` configuration in the UI, click the `Build` button.
 (Yes, MSPigs prefer GUI than CLI...
 They never expose `cc1` to `PATH`...
 After `Build` complete, simply exit Visual Studio, and continue edit files with your favorite IDE :)